Setting up SheepShaver for Windows

 Setting up SheepShaver through the GUI

 Note that the SheepShaver GUI saves all your preferences to a file called “SheepShaver_prefs”.
 It is saved in your SheepShaver folder and is read when SheepShaver starts.
 Some very new settings cannot be saved using the GUI and require manual editing of the “SheepShaver_prefs” file.
-Use of the GUI will overwrite these manual revisions.
+After making such changes, use of the GUI will overwrite them.
 For more information, see “Running SheepShaver without the GUI,” below.

 Volumes Tab

-On the “Volumes” tab click “Create…” to create a hard disk image file onto which you will install Mac OS.
+On the “Volumes” tab click “Create…” to create a hard disk image file onto which you will install Mac OS (See Figure 3).

 Set a size for the hard file (Mac OS requires at least 220 MB for a typical install) and give it a name.
 Click “OK” to create the file (see figure 2).
 Be patient… it can take a few minutes to create the file.

-Note: The maximum size of hard disk images is 2 GB
+Note: The maximum size of hard disk images that boot reliably is 2 GB.
+If you need more space, you can create additional larger hard disk images.

-After the hard file has been created, the GUI returns to the “Volumes” tab, and the hard file will be listed as added to your emulated Mac.
+After the hard disk image file has been created, the GUI returns to the “Volumes” tab, and the hard disk image file will be listed as added to your emulated Mac.

-Note: If you are are listing an installation CD image here, it should be the first entry so that SheepShaver can boot from it.
+Note: If you are are adding an installation CD image here, it should be the first entry.
+SheepShaver will always attempt to boot from the first entry (unless you boot from a real installation CD).
 You can drag the entries to a different position, if needed.

 Other settings on the volumes tab: